Dhruv-Datta/Rebrandly-Application/README.md

 ```

 This will create a new exe file in a DICT folder in the folder you run the python code in.
 You can move this exe file anywhere you would like.
 I would recommend creating a shortcut for this application so that whenever you would like to create a new link it is instantanously opened with a hotkey.
+Once you have the exe file ready, thats all the steps completed and you can start using the GUI freely!

 ## Rebrandly Text Integration
 ### Application Function
-The Rebrandly App makes rebranding links easier by using the Rebrandly API to push requests out easier using a text file to input the link and slashtag quickly.
+The Rebrandly Text Integration makes rebranding links easier by using the Rebrandly API to push requests out easier using a text file to input the link and slashtag quickly.

-Before using the Rebrandly App, put Rebrandly Input and Rebrandly App into 1 folder (for ease of access
+Before using the Rebrandly Text Integration, put setup.py and Rebrandly-text-integration.py into 1 folder.
-I reccomend you store the README File and Setup File in the same folder as well.)

 Using the Rebrandly App:
 1. Open the Rebrandly Input text file